xtanion/AutoWallpaper/README.md

 # Auto Wallpaper

-Set of beautiful wallpapers of a street in Japan that changes according to time of the day, All of the following commands are tested on Fedora-34 running GNOME-40.
+A shell script to set beautiful wallpapers of a street in Japan that changes according to time of the day (or any set of wallpapers you want), All of the following commands are tested on Fedora-34 running GNOME-40.
 ## Setup
 Cloning the repo